bswaby/Touchpoint/README.md

 ### ✅ [Weekly Attendance](https://github.com/bswaby/Touchpoint/tree/main/TPxi/Weekly%20Attendance)
 This builds on Week at a Glance (WAAG) but introduces many new concepts for tracking metrics with various comparisons.

-Implementation Level: Easy-Moderate
+- ⚙️ **Implementation Level: Easy-Moderate
-Installation: Most items of this script works, but is still being developed and might contain a few bugs.
+- 🧩 **Installation: Most items of this script works, but is still being developed and might contain a few bugs.
 Installation is fairly easy, but with the amount of options it can make it seem overwhelming.

 <details>
 <summary><strong>KPI's</strong></summary>